[Case Study] How I Built An Authority Website In The Insanely Competitive Fitness Niche (Domain Revealed)

 Actually, the entire point of this case study is to show you how I built my own authority website, step by step from scratch.
 But basically, the whole process boils down to these steps:

-Step #1: Find a topic / niche for your site like “fitness” or “dating” or “gardening” or “fishing” etc… (of course, choosing the right niche is more complicated, but this is the general idea).
+Find a topic / niche for your site like “fitness” or “dating” or “gardening” or “fishing” etc… (of course, choosing the right niche is more complicated, but this is the general idea).

-Step #2: Do keyword research: identify what subtopics within your main topic people are searching for in the search engines (Google) and create content about those subtopics.
+Identify what subtopics within your main topic people are searching for in the search engines (Google) and create content about those subtopics.

 For example if you look at my site, manvsweight.com, you can see that it’s a fitness site.
 But within fitness, there are tons of sub topics like